Aleksandar Palas Hotel

 Ušće Tower - Formerly housed the Central Committee of the Communist Party of Yugoslavia

-1887, the hotel is located in an architectural complex.
+The building in which the hotel is located was built in 1887, the hotel is located in an architectural complex.
 This central zone has been declared a pedestrian zone.
 The Aleksandar Palas Hotel has been declared to be a five star hotel by the Serbian Ministry of Tourism, Commerce and Services.

 Location